Risk inventory and evaluation

 Online RI&E with attention to ‘hard’ and ‘soft’ risk factors

 By answering the questions in a secure environment within our online RI&E application, you automatically draw up a risk inventory including a plan of action with attention to both ‘hard’ technical safety aspects and ‘soft’ psychosocial organisational cultural aspects:

 - Technical safety/physical aspects such as physical load, the equipment used, the influence of factors such as noise, lighting, temperature and exposure to hazardous substances.

 - Psychosocial and organisation-cultural aspects such as employability policy, psychosocial workload (PSW), employee involvement, leadership, corporate social responsibility, information and education.

 In the application you can turn off themes that are not applicable due to the nature of your organisation (no warehouse or workshop, not working with electricity, etc.).
 Also, the application is programmed in such a way that, depending on your answer, you automatically go to the next relevant question.

 Implementation of RI&E and legally required testing

 You can choose to carry out the RI&E and accompanying plan of action, with or without the support of one of our professionals, or to outsource it entirely to one of our professionals.
 In all cases, we can take care of the obligation under the Working Conditions Act(*) to have the RI&E and accompanying plan of action assessed by a certified core expert followed by advice on priorities and measures to be taken.

-(*) Under certain conditions, an employer with fewer than twenty-five employees does not have to have the RI&E with a plan of action tested by a certified key expert.
+(*) Under certain conditions, an employer does not need to have the RI&E with a plan of action reviewed by a certified key expert.
 This is the case if: